AdewaleAdeniji/AdewaleAdeniji/README.md

 - 🌱 I’m currently learning Java

 - I can use React, NodeJS NextJS, VueJS, PHP, Golang, Laravel.

-- I have over 5 years of experience in software development

 - ❓ Ask me about anything related to Frontend/Backend Engineering and related technologies.